Incandescere/i-wanna-go-home/README.md

 | --- | --- |
 | Unsub | Is case sensitive |
 | subId | Subscription ID, which will be present in the reminder message |

+## Changelog

+### v1.0 (22 Oct 2025)

+Initial release

+### v1.1 (27 Oct 2025)

+1. Changed subscription message to take in time and dayOfWeek instead of cron expression for ease of use and readability

+### v1.2 (28 Oct 2025)

+1. Updated application from taking in only 1 bus service number to taking in multiple space-separated bus service numbers